 Thinking ahead about presenting the past

-Building on Leeds Museums & Galleries’ hugely successful expansion and development over the past decade, and responding to the more recent experience of the pandemic, the service has produced an ambitious new five-year strategic plan.
+Building on Leeds Museums & Galleries’ hugely successful expansion and development over the past decade, and responding to the more recent experience of the pandemic, in March 2022 the service published an ambitious new five-year strategic plan: ‘Deepening Connections, Widening Impact: Leeds Museums & Galleries 2022-27’.

 Head of Service David Hopes outlined what makes this strategy different and where he hopes it will take the city’s cultural offer, particularly during 2023, Leeds’ Year of Culture.
 David included reflections on the process of forming the strategy, and on how his own background has helped shape the service’s vision.